 Keep a copy of all stamped approved plans, specifications and documents on site while work is being undertaken.

-Reason: Relevant documentation is available for perusal on site by a council officer, for compliance check.
+Reason: To ensure relevant documentation is available for perusal on site by a council officer, for compliance check.

 Inspections - Water & Sewer Authority